BryceVerberne/CSC110/README.md

 ## Disclaimer

 These projects are provided for educational purposes only.
-While the code is free to use, modify, or distribute, please do not use it to directly copy or plagiarize assignments for your coursework.
+While the code is free to share and use for non-commercial purposes, please do not use it to directly copy or plagiarize assignments for your coursework.
 Instead, use the material as a reference to help you understand the fundamentals of computer programming.

 ## License

-This repository is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 **Good luck and happy coding!**